Rc-W024/VitalSense2024/README.md

 | Pulse Repetition Period ($T_{frame}$) | 3 ms                                                                    |
 | Chirp Slope Time ($T_{m}$)            | 1.5 ms                                                                  |

+> [!IMPORTANT]
+> The radar bandwidth can be programmed up to 4 GHz.
+In our experimental setup, a radar bandwidth of 3 GHz was configured.

 > [!NOTE]
 > The used non-commercial RADAR has been conceived, designed and built in our laboratory (CommSensLab-UPC) specifically for the intended applications.